Team-Goatr/Makerspace-Automation-Suite/README.md

 ### v0.7 2017-04-24
 * **Bug Fixes**
     * Admin edit page now allows edit of subscription status (#113) and blank RFID (#110)
+    * Navigating to Member page when logged out redirects to /login (#97)
 * **Known Bugs and Defects**

 ### v0.6 2017-04-17